Connect with us

 Samanda Summers, owner of the Future Children of the Universe Learning Center in south Jackson, teaching youngsters how to set a table in a playful setting, Thursday, Sept.
 26, 2024.
 Credit: Vickie D. King/Mississippi Today

-There is state and federal for child care in Mississippi.
+There is state and federal support for child care in Mississippi.
 The state is part of two federal block grant programs and one food reimbursement program.
 There’s a 50% income tax credit for employers who provide child care during work hours.

-There’s also 37 state-funded, early learning collaboratives composed of school districts, Head Start agencies, child care centers, and private, non-profit that are funded and overseen by the state Department of Education.
+There’s also 37 state-funded, early learning collaboratives composed of school districts, Head Start agencies, child care centers, and private, non-profit organizations that are funded and overseen by the state Department of Education.
 However, they only reach about a quarter of Mississippi’s 4-year-olds, and do not provide child care to infants and toddlers.

 And according to MELA’s report, Mississippi still spends less per child on early childhood education than any other Southern state.
 Mississippi spends $601 per child.
 By comparison, Arkansas spends $3,009 per child.